javierpena/eink-calendar/README.md

-The `epd7in5bc.py` and `epdconfig.py` files are taken from the [Waveshare e-Paper repository](https://github.com/waveshare/e-Paper/), including patches inspired by [this pull request](https://github.com/waveshare/e-Paper/pull/104) to improve performance.
+The `epd7in5bc.py` and `epdconfig.py` files are taken from the [Waveshare e-Paper repository](https://github.com/waveshare/e-Paper/), including patches inspired by [this pull request](https://github.com/waveshare/e-Paper/pull/104) to improve screen refresh performance.

 ## Anything missing?
 Feel free to contact me.
-This project was mainly set to scratch a personal itch, but if it can be helpful to anyone, I'd be more than happy to improve it and its documentation.
+This project was mainly created to scratch a personal itch, but if it can be helpful to anyone, I'd be more than happy to improve it and its documentation.